cneckar/neuromod-llm-poc/packs/README.md

 - **Perceptual:** Sensory modulation, synesthesia

 This reference provides a comprehensive overview of the neuromodulation system's capabilities for researchers, developers, and users interested in understanding and applying these effects to language model behavior modification.

+## Archive

+The complete collection of 82 packs (including fictional substances and extended specialized packs) is available in the `archive/` directory for reference.
+The main research focuses on the 28 essential packs listed above, which cover all core categories mentioned in the paper outline and analysis plan.